-- Scottish Social Attitudes is a very high profile survey for ScotCen and is regularly quoted in the press (both tabloid and broadsheet) and discussed on TV and radio programmes.
-We'll hand round examples of articles at the briefings. - Five of the surveys (1999-2001, 2003 and 2007) resulted in books, each published by Edinburgh University Press.
+- Scottish Social Attitudes is a very high profile survey for ScotCen and is regularly quoted in the press (both tabloid and broadsheet) and discussed on TV and radio programmes. - Five of the surveys (1999-2001, 2003 and 2007) resulted in books, each published by Edinburgh University Press.
 The latest book on the election module from 2007 Revolution or Evolution?
-The 2007 Scottish Elections was published last year. - In terms of other recent reports: - a report on public attitudes towards antisocial behaviour was published in March 2010 using data from SSA 2009.
-Scottish Social Attitudes Survey 2009: Local issues, national concerns - public attitudes to antisocial behaviour in Scotland.
-This report can be found at:
+The 2007 Scottish Elections was published in 2009. - In terms of other recent reports: - A briefing paper based on the findings from the module on Independence and Devolution was published in March and sent to all MSPs and Scottish MPs in the run up to the Scottish Elections. - A report on Attitudes to Discrimination is due to be published in June 2011.
+This module was funded in SSA 2010 by the Scottish Government.

-- http://www.scotland.gov.uk/Publications/2010/03/17133110/0 - Three further reports on other Scottish Government funded modules on the 2009 survey - covering attitudes to illegal drugs, views about the local environment and greenspace, and attitudes to government and public services - are due to be published in May 2010. - A report on questions on attitudes to violence and 'escape places' from the 2009 survey is due to be published shortly on the NHS Health Scotland website. - ScotCen researchers also regularly speak about SSA results at conferences and seminars, including recently several seminars and conference papers exploring attitudes to Scottish independence using data from SSA 1999 to 2009. - The data from SSA is deposited each year with the Data Archive and many school children and university students across Scotland are using it for their studies.
+- Attitudes to government and public services is a module we have run on SSA since 2004 for the Scottish Government.
+The report from SSA 2010 data will be published shortly after the election. - ScotCen researchers also regularly speak about SSA results at conferences and seminars, including recently several seminars and conference papers exploring attitudes to Scottish independence and devolution using data from SSA 1999 to 2010. - The data from SSA is deposited each year with the Data Archive and many school children and university students across Scotland are using it for their studies.

-2. Key features of the 2010 survey
+2. Key features of the 2011 survey